 - For knocked-out teeth, keep the site moist and reposition tooth into the socket if able.
 If not, place the tooth between your gums, or in a glass of milk to keep moist

 - For cracked teeth, rinse your mouth with warm water

 - Use good dental hygiene at home (brushing and flossing) and have regular dental check-ups

 - Wear a mouthguard during sports or recreational activities

 - Avoid chewing ice cubes, nutshells and popcorn kernels and hard candies

-If your emergency is not life threatening, call our office line so we can assess your situation and quickly find a solution for you.
+If your dental emergency in Gig Harbor is not life-threatening, call our office line so we can assess your situation and quickly find a solution for you.
 Our goal is to get you in to have your problem addressed the same day, if needed.
 If we are away from the office, leave a detailed voicemail and someone from our office will call you back shortly.
-In the event Dr. Duffy is out of town or unable to care for you, we have several other doctors we have a close working relationship with who are happy to take care of you during your emergency.
+In the event Dr. Duffy is out of town or unable to care for you, we have several other doctors we have a close working relationship with who are happy to take care of you during your dental emergency in Gig Harbor.